laineq/Grocery-Price-Prediction/README.md

     D --> E["App Output<br/>JSON for GroceryCast"]
 ```

 The pipeline follows a **Bronze-Silver-Gold** architecture.
-In the Bronze layer, raw snapshots from external data sources are stored without modification so the original inputs are preserved.
-In the Silver layer, those raw files are cleaned, filtered, and standardized into monthly datasets that can be merged consistently across sources.
-In the Gold layer, the Silver datasets are combined into product-specific feature tables that include the variables needed for forecasting.
-These Gold outputs are then used by the prediction stage to generate next-month forecasts and confidence intervals, which are finally transformed into JSON files for the GroceryCast frontend.
+The Bronze layer stores raw data from external sources.
+The Silver layer stores cleaned and standardized monthly tables.
+The Gold layer stores product-specific feature tables for forecasting.
+These Gold tables are used to generate predictions and confidence intervals, and the final outputs are saved as JSON files for the GroceryCast frontend.

 ---